pakkONE/milestoneproject1/README.md

 ### Test cases
 #### _Desktop_
-- What happens when you click on Logo or Home button:
+- What happens when you click on Logo or Home button:<br>
 ![Desktop Logo/Homebutton](docs/Desktop_Logo_HomeButton.png)

-- What happens when you click on Gallery button:
+- What happens when you click on Gallery button:<br>
 ![Desktop Gallery button](docs/Desktop_GalleryButton.png)

-- What happens when you scroll through the masonry style gallery:
+- What happens when you scroll through the masonry style gallery:<br>
 ![Desktop Gallery section](docs/Desktop_GallerySection.png)

-- What happens when you click Form button:
+- What happens when you click Form button:<br>
 ![Desktop Form button](docs/Desktop_FormButton.png)

-- What happens when you Test filling out the form:
+- What happens when you Test filling out the form:<br>
 ![Desktop Form test](docs/Desktop_FormTest.png)

-- What happens when you submit the form:
+- What happens when you submit the form:<br>
 ![Desktop Form confirmation page](docs/Desktop_FormConfirmation.png)

 #### _Phone_

-- What happens when you click on Logo or Home button:
+- What happens when you click on Logo or Home button:<br>
 ![Desktop Logo/Homebutton](docs/Phone_Logo_HomeButton.jpg)

-- What happens when you click on Gallery button:
+- What happens when you click on Gallery button:<br>
 ![Desktop Gallery button](docs/Phone_GalleryButton.jpg)

-- What happens when you scroll through the masonry style gallery:
+- What happens when you scroll through the masonry style gallery:<br>
 ![Desktop Gallery section](docs/Phone_GallerySection.png)

-- What happens when you click Form button:
+- What happens when you click Form button:<br>
 ![Desktop Form button](docs/Phone_FormButton.jpg)

-- What happens when you Test filling out the form:
+- What happens when you Test filling out the form:<br>
 ![Desktop Form test](docs/Phone_FormTest.png)

-- What happens when you submit the form:
+- What happens when you submit the form:<br>
 ![Desktop Form confirmation page](docs/Phone_FormConfirmation.jpg)

 ### _fixed bugs_